mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/01-introduction-to-object-oriented-javascript.md

 You may have heard that JavaScript has something called prototypal inheritance.
 This is a very complicated term for a relatively simple concept.

 When we call a property on an object (e.g. `fido.name`), JavaScript checks the object to see if it has a `name` property.
 If it does, then it hands us that property.
 If not, then it checks the object's prototype.
-If the object's prototype doesn't have that property, then it check's the prototype's prototype.
+If the object's prototype doesn't have that property, then it check's the prototype's prototype, and so on.
 It continues this process until it reaches the top of the chain.
 If it still hasn't defined this property, then it returns `undefined`.

 By default, all objects inherit from `Object`, which has a few methods on it.
 One of these methods is `toString()`.